 Are you ready to move up from your entry-level criminal justice job?
 Do you want to advance toward a doctorate so you can teach or do research related to criminology?
 With a Master of Science in Criminal Justice and Criminology from the University of Central Missouri, all of your goals are within reach — professionally, academically and financially.
-With a minimum undergraduate GPA of 3.0, you won’t be required to take the GRE to get in.
+Our admissions requirements are very flexible, with no GRE requirement.

 Learn from program faculty who pass along their extensive experience and expertise through engaging lectures and active mentorship.
 You’ll benefit from working side-by-side with them on critically important and meaningful research projects of contemporary cultural and social significance.
 You’ll also build connections that may help you earn that job promotion or advance your career in Criminal Justice and Criminology (CJC).